Droopy Tail? Learn All About Cold Tail Syndrome!

-Turbo had sprained his tail!
-A dog can “overuse” his tail, thereby straining the coccygeal muscles used to wag and support the tail.
-A tail sprain, according to petmd.com, is also referred to as cold tail, dead tail, limber tail, swimmer’s tail, frozen tail, limp tail, sprung tail, and broken tail.
+Turbo had sprained his tail.
+A dog can “overuse” their tail, thereby straining the coccygeal muscles used to wag and support it.
+A sprained dog tail, according to PetMD.com, is also referred to as cold tail, dead tail, limber tail, swimmer’s tail, frozen tail, limp tail, sprung tail, and broken tail.
 Ouch!

-In many cases, a dog with cold tail recently, intensely physically exerted his tail.
-Often cold temperatures and swimming – due to the powerful usage of the tail during water turns – are suspected culprits.
-Prolonged transportation in a kennel, in which a dog cannot “stretch out,” could also be a factor.
-Petmd.com also states that this condition tends to affect retrievers, hounds, and hunting dogs more often than other breeds, but potentially any dog could be affected.
+In many cases, a dog with cold tail physically exerted their tail.
+Often, cold temperatures and swimming – due to the powerful usage of the tail during water turns – are suspected culprits for a sprained dog tail.
+Prolonged transportation in a kennel where a dog cannot “stretch out” could also be a factor.
+PetMD also notes that this condition tends to affect retrievers, hounds, and hunting dogs more often than other breeds, but any dog could be affected.

-Turbo had not appeared to do anything outside of or in excess of his normal routine of hiking, advanced obedience lessons, fetch, neighborhood walks, and swimming.
+Turbo had not done anything in excess of his normal routine of hiking, advanced obedience lessons, fetch, neighborhood walks, and swimming.
 However, he must have done one of those activities with more enthusiasm than usual.
 I sometimes see him just thumping his tail against a wall or the floor when he’s really happy.
 Joyful tail whacking can be hard to stop, but I now try to interrupt this tail whacking to prevent another injury.

-The pethealthnetwork.com states that often the tail is flaccid and hangs down limply from the base or is held horizontally for a few inches and then droops down vertically.
-Dogs show discomfort by whimpering, licking or chewing at their tails.
-Sometimes swelling may be obvious or some of the fur at the base of the tail is raised, which may indicate underlying inflammation.
+The Pet Health Network wants pet owners to keep an eye out for a tail that is flaccid and hangs down limply from the base or is held horizontally for a few inches and then droops down vertically.
+Dogs may also show discomfort by whimpering, licking, or chewing at their tails when they have this condition.
+Sometimes, swelling is obvious or some of the fur at the base of the tail is raised, which may indicate underlying inflammation.

 Contact your veterinarian to determine the best treatment plan and to ensure that your dog has cold tail and not another tail-related injury.

-Rest - at least a week - is the most important treatment.
-In some cases, a dog may just need rest.
-Your veterinarian may also choose to prescribe anti-inflammatory and/or pain medications to speed recovery and to reduce pain.
-In other cases, dogs are treated with acupuncture or lasering.
+Rest is the most important treatment and should be done for at least a week.
+Your veterinarian may also choose to prescribe anti-inflammatory and/or pain medications to speed up recovery and reduce pain.
+Dogs can also be treated with acupuncture or lasering.

-In Turbo’s case, he rested and did controlled, on-leash walks for three weeks.
+In Turbo’s case, he got some much-needed rest and did controlled, on-leash walks for three weeks.
 Our veterinarian also chose to do laser treatment on Turbo’s tail.
-Our veterinarian cautioned me that if I increased Turbo’s activity level too quickly and too soon, the cold tail symptoms could come back.
-According to the pethealthnetwork.com, dog owners may prevent this from happening the first time or from recurring by gradually increasing the amount of their canines’ exercise.
+They cautioned me that if I increased Turbo’s activity level too quickly and too soon, the cold tail symptoms could come back.
+According to the Pet Health Network, dog owners may prevent this from happening the first time or from recurring by gradually increasing the amount of their canine’s exercise.